Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Somewhere between 10 and 20 percent of people who drink heavily develop alcoholic cirrhosis.
 This generally happens after about 10 or more years of drinking alcohol.

 Unfortunately, if liver damage reaches this stage, it may not be reversible.
-At this point, symptoms may include:
+The symptoms of alcoholic cirrhosis include:

-Your doctor may also do a liver biopsy to take a sample of the liver cells and send them out to a laboratory for testing.
-Or they may perform an endoscopy, which refers to passing a camera down through your esophagus and into your stomach.6
+Your doctor may also do a liver biopsy to take a sample of the liver cells and send them to a laboratory for testing.
+They may also perform an endoscopy, which refers to passing a camera down through your esophagus and into your stomach.6

 Fortunately, early liver damage may be reversible.
-Your liver can actually repair itself and regenerate over time.9
+Your liver can repair itself and regenerate over time.9

-If you do not detect alcoholic-related liver damage early, it can cause permanent issues that can lead to more health complications later on.
+If you don’t detect alcoholic-related liver damage early, it can cause permanent issues.
+This can lead to more health complications later on.

 If you or someone you know is struggling with binge drinking, alcohol misuse, or addiction, speak with an addiction specialist today.
 Help is available.

 First, know that you’re not alone.
-More than 14 million people 18 years old and above cope with AUD.10 And many of them don’t seek treatment.
+More than 29.5 million Americans 12 years old and above suffer from AUD.10 And many of them don’t seek treatment.

 Treatment comes in various forms.
 For example, you may visit a therapist to talk about the triggers that drive you to drink.
-Other types of treatment include family counseling, marital counseling, and behavioral therapy, among others.10
+Other types of treatment include family counseling, marital counseling, and behavioral therapy.10

 You may also choose to take medications that help assist the process.
-There are currently three types of medications that are approved in the United States to help people with alcohol addictions stop or cut back on their drinking.
-They can also help prevent relapse.
+Currently, these drugs in the U.S. help people with alcohol addiction stop or cut back on their drinking and prevent relapse:

 Alternatively, support groups exist to support you along the road to recovery.
 Alcoholics Anonymous is just one example.10